uhppoted/uhppote-cli/README.md

 ## Raison d'être

-The CLI provides a cross-platform set of command-line functions that allow direct interaction with a UHPPOTE access controller and facilitate scripting for automation of routine tasks e.g. synchronizing controller system time across daylight savings changes.
+The CLI provides a cross-platform set of command-line functions that allow direct interaction with a UHPPOTE access controller, as well as facilitating scripting for automation of routine tasks e.g. synchronizing controller system time across daylight savings changes.

 ## Releases